Skip to Content

 Joyce has an impressive academic record having studied her Masters in Music at University of Oxford, with her bachelor’s degree awarded from Royal Academy of Music.
 Her PhD thesis was Pianos of the late 19th to early 20th century and performance practice.

-Joyce previously volunteered with the Musical Museum as Head Archivist, establishing new cataloguing systems and procedures, and staging unique hybrid concerts featuring live performances and recorded items from the Roll Library.
+Joyce previously volunteered with the Musical Museum as a Trustee and Head Archivist, establishing new cataloguing systems and procedures, and staging unique hybrid concerts featuring live performances and recorded items from the Roll Library.

 Simon Hill, CITP MBCS